LULA WAS A LEGEND.

 Mrs. Lula Clay Naff is responsible for a thriving half-century of the Ryman’s history in an era when women rarely took the reins in business.
 She was tough, determined, shrewd, and capable; by the end of her career she would come to be known as America’s First Lady of theater management.

-Born in 1875 in Fall Branch, Tennessee, Mrs. Naff was widowed young and quickly had to finish business school and begin working.
-She found employment with the DeLong Rice Lyceum Bureau of Johnson City as a stenographer.
-When the Bureau moved to Nashville in 1904, Mrs. Naff took charge of booking speaking engagements, concerts and other attractions into the Ryman Auditorium.
+Born in 1875 in Fall Branch, Tennessee, Lula found herself widowed at a young age with a young daughter to support.
+She quickly finished business school and took a job with a Johnson City talent agency as a secretary.
+When the company relocated to the rapidly growing city of Nashville in 1904, Lula and her daughter moved with it; before the age of thirty, she was given the task of booking speaking engagements, concerts and other attractions into the newly renamed Ryman Auditorium.

 Learn more of our history – visit our interactive timeline.